yippiez/ruwnch/README.md

 ## Config

 There are few options that can be changed in ruwnch runtime.
-These are done using the config.json provided.
+These are done using the `.ruwnch.config` file in the home directory.

-> config.json has to be in the same directory as ruwnch

 ```json
 {